MicrosoftDocs/architecture-center/docs/example-scenario/signalr/index-content.md

 ### SendToQueue.js

-This node.js script pushes a message to the Service Bus, so that you can test the deployment that you've just completed.
+This node.js script pushes a message to the Service Bus, so that you can test the deployment you've just completed.

 #### Instructions